jeanc18rlos/dental-vip-cms/src/pages/en/specialties/sedation-and-general-anesthesia.md

 quote:
   title: ''
   body: 'Both Conscious Sedation (CS) and General Anesthesia (GA) are safe and reliable
-    procedures, logically, as long as they are practiced under ideal conditions of infrastructure and clinical equipment, and of course; under the responsibility of a Highly Specialized Medical Team.
+    procedures; logically, as long as they are practiced under ideal conditions of infrastructure and clinical equipment, and of course; under the responsibility of a Highly Specialized Medical Team.